qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog260/index.rst

 Feature: Optionally use just a subset of fields from the joined layer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can now use just a subset a related fields when creating a vector
+You can now use just a subset of related fields when creating a vector
 join.

 .. figure:: images/entries/14023cf2ee768960d9c4a43da6e2a1624d10b3c3.png